ErpNetDocs/tech/modules/applications/rental/index.md

 ### Calendar

 The Calendar provides a quick overview of all of your rental assets' **work schedules**, showing you from when they have been leased and until when.

-This lets you know immediately when they will be free to lease again.
+This lets you know when they will be free to lease again.

 ## Reports